ryanstwrt/FRIDGe/docs/source/FRIDGeInput.md

 For example, a value of 0.01 indicates that the density of the coolant will be reduced by 99%.
 The remaining settings are currently not used in FRIDGe, but are intended for addition.
 A description of each will be added as each variable is added.
+`Burnup` will create a burnup input file for the given core.
+This will burn all fuel material contained within heterogeneous assemblies.
+`Burnup lengths` is a list of burnup days desired for each burnup step.
+Note that if 300 burnup days is desired, with three total burnup steps the list [100, 100, 100] will provide this.
+If the list [100, 200, 300] is given, a total burnup of 600 days will be applied.
+`Reactor Power` total power of the reactor given in mega-watts.
+This provides accurate burnup calculations for the core.
+`Power Fraction` is a list with a length equal to the burnup lengths.
+This provides the fraction of `Reactor Power` desired for each burnup step.